-As a former public school teacher, she completed an honors certificate in medical education from Stanford during her residency training and is passionate about medical education.
-She served as an education chief resident and continues to deeply enjoy working with medical students and residents both in the classroom and in the clinic.
-She co-directs the neurology preclinical block for medical school and in 2020 has had the priviledge to begin co-directing the Science of Medicine preclinical course which comprises ~40% of the preclinical curriculum as well as a novel communication coaching program for Neurology residents.
+Prior to her career in medicine, Dr Miller-Kuhlmann was a public school teacher in Oakland, CA. She further built upon her educational skills during her medical training through the UCSF medical school health professions education pathway and earning her honors certificate in medical education during residency, during which time she also served as an education chief resident.
+She continues to deeply enjoy working with medical students and residents in the clinic as well as the classroom.
+She associate-directs the Neurology Block for second year medical students and in 2020 has had the privilege to begin directing the Science of Medicine course which comprises ~40% of the preclinical curriculum.
+At the residency level, she serves as the associate-director for a novel communication coaching program within the Stanford Neurology Residency.

 Clinical Assistant Professor, Neurology & Neurological Sciences